codemagic-ci-cd/codemagic-docs/content/knowledge-base/slack-api-integration.md

       curl -X POST -H 'Content-type: application/json' --data '{"text":"payload"}' $SLACK_WEBHOOK_URL
 {{< /highlight >}}

-payload refers to the the JSON Payload, which you can save as a variable
+The "payload" value in the example above refers to the JSON Payload, which you can save as an environment variable.